Braces for Adults and Teens: Costs, Types and More

 - Anaesthetic mouth gels can be used to numb painful areas – this can be especially useful at night if you’re having trouble sleeping

 - Rinsing your mouth with warm salt water will help ease oral pain

-If you experience severe pain from wearing braces or a wire comes loose and is at risk of causing injury to part of your mouth, you should contact your dentist to make an emergency appointment.
+If you experience severe pain from wearing braces or a wire comes loose and is at risk of causing injury to part of your mouth, you should contact your dentist or orthodontist to make an emergency appointment.

 Invisalign braces offer most flexibility with eating as they can be completely removed – but remember you must clean your teeth before putting them back in again.

 Your orthodontist will tell you which foods to avoid eating with fixed braces.
 These usually include:

 - Hard foods like nuts and boiled sweets

 - Foods you bite into like apples, raw carrots, crusty bread and corn on the cob